Autonomous robot: Space probes

 During the final NASA Sample Return Robot Centennial Challenge in 2016, a rover, named Cataglyphis, successfully demonstrated fully autonomous navigation, decision-making, and sample detection, retrieval, and return capabilities.
 The rover relied on a fusion of measurements from inertial sensors, wheel encoders, Lidar, and camera for navigation and mapping, instead of using GPS or magnetometers.
-During the 2 hour challenge, Cataglyphis traversed over 2.6 km and returned five different samples to its starting position.
+During the 2-hour challenge, Cataglyphis traversed over 2.6 km and returned five different samples to its starting position.

 General-use autonomous robots

 The Seekur robot was the first commercially available robot to demonstrate MDARS-like capabilities for general use by airports, utility plants, corrections facilities and Homeland Security.

 The DARPA Grand Challenge and DARPA Urban Challenge have encouraged development of even more autonomous capabilities for ground vehicles, while this has been the demonstrated goal for aerial robots since 1990 as part of the AUVSI International Aerial Robotics Competition.

+AMR transfer carts developed by Seyiton are used to transfer loads of up to 1500 kilograms inside factories.

 Between 2013 and 2017, TotalEnergies has held the ARGOS Challenge to develop the first autonomous robot for oil and gas production sites.
 The robots had to face adverse outdoor conditions such as rain, wind and extreme temperatures.